-Need to know: If you’re driving in France, you’ll legally need to keep safety equipment (a reflective vest and hazard signal).
-Additionally, keep spare Euros in your wallet to pay the occasional French road toll on the way.
+Insider tip: If you’re driving in France, you’ll legally need to keep safety equipment in your car (a reflective vest and hazard signal).
+Additionally, be prepared with a cash or credit card to pay the French road tolls on the way.

-2. Surf and sun in the Basque and beyond
+Surf and sun in the Basque Country and beyond

 Best for: Sun-seeking surfers and foodies.